 - Under Select Extension, select the “Image Cropper” extension that you created and set other properties accordingly.
 You can add other fields if required.

 - Finally, click on Save and Close to save your changes.

 - Now create an entry for this content type, and you will see the Image Cropper custom field in action.

 - Click on the Crop Image button and you will see the images stored in your stack.

 - Select and crop the image you want to add to this field.
 Set the focal point for the image you want to crop.

 Editors can also view the Preview of some preset crops, shown next to the image.
 This will allow you to understand how the cropped images look from the end-users perspective.

-- Finally click on the Save button to successfully add the cropper image to the field as shown below.
+- Finally click on the Save button to successfully add the cropper image to the field.

-The cropped image's height, width and the focal point coordinates are returned as JSON entry response.
+The cropped image's height, width and focal point coordinates are returned as JSON entry response.